star-inc/thape/README.md

 Casting container images to gzipped tarballs.

-Thape is a lightweight HTTP service that allows you to download container images as gzipped tarballs (.tar.gz) directly from your browser or any HTTP client.
+Thape is a lightweight HTTP service that allows you to download container images as gzipped tarballs (.tgz) directly from your browser or any HTTP client.

 The service is designed to be simple and efficient, providing an easy way to export container images for backup, distribution, or analysis purposes.